Skip to content

 Graph model.
 Five POPP node types (organization, project, process, area, principle) and four edge relations (related_to, belongs_to, applies, informed_by), strictly enforced via Zod schemas, database CHECK constraints, and a single source of truth in src/popp.ts.
 The organization invariant – every non-organization node belongs to exactly one organization – is enforced via atomic tool-level batches plus database triggers, with a startup integrity sweep that aborts on violations.

 MCP tools.
-15+ tools covering create / update / list / get for nodes, connect / disconnect for edges, recursive context fetching, mirror folder management, file store / pull / list, and a full event timeline (log, list, resolve, supersede).
+46 tools covering nodes (create / update / list / get / delete + move), edges (connect / disconnect / move), actors (create / update / list / get / delete) and responsibilities (with assignment), data sources and tools as descriptive metadata, recursive context fetching, mirror folder management, file flow (store / pull / list / status / adopt / snapshot) and the destructive operations (move / rename / delete), remote configuration and routing policy, and the event timeline (log, list, resolve, supersede).
 Streamable HTTP transport on port 4011.
+Full reference: Tools.

 Events.
 A time-ordered timeline of what happened on each node – decisions, blockers, discoveries – with status tracking and supersede semantics.
 Events ride along with get_context so agents see recent history.